1. National program objectives

 The Aquaculture Collaborative Research and Development Program (ACRDP) is a Fisheries and Oceans Canada (DFO) initiative that promotes collaborative research activities between the aquaculture industry and the department, teaming industry representatives with DFO researchers.
 The projects are primarily conducted within DFO research facilities but field work may also take place at industry or other partner facilities.
 Potential projects are proposed by aquaculture producers and funded jointly through the ACRDP as well as the participating aquaculture producer collaborators.

 The key goals of the program are to:

-- Improve the competitiveness and sustainability of the Canadian aquaculture industry;
+- Improve the environmental sustainability of the Canadian aquaculture industry

 - Increase collaborative research between the department and industry

-- Facilitate the process of technology transfer and knowledge mobilization; and
+- Facilitate the process of technology transfer and knowledge mobilization

 - Increase scientific capacity of the Canadian aquaculture industry for essential aquaculture research and development

 The program has two broad Research and Development Objectives.

 Optimal Fish Health: The sustainability of the marine and freshwater aquaculture industry in Canada is dependent on the health and proper health management of the farmed aquatic animals (fish, shellfish, and seaweed).
 Funded research is intended to assist the aquaculture sector in improving fish health management practices and better understand pathogen and disease interactions.

-Environmental Performance: This objective is aimed at supporting research that will enhance the overall environmental sustainability of aquaculture operations in Canada with the goal of enhancing environmental responsibility while ensuring economic viability and optimal product quality.
+Environmental Performance: This objective is aimed at supporting research that will enhance the overall environmental sustainability of aquaculture operations in Canada.

 To ensure that research efforts are focused where they are most needed, the research priorities for the ACRDP are developed with input from government management and science representatives, as well as industry.
 The priorities are revised annually and approved by the ACRDP National Steering Committee prior to issuance of the Call for Proposals.
 By encouraging the submission of project proposals in the research areas which have been identified as up-to-date priorities, the ACRDP addresses the priorities identified by both the aquaculture industry and Fisheries and Oceans Canada.